natenichols/constexpr-typeinfo-less/paper.md

 ##### Lambda types

-Types of lambda objects are ordered first by where they are declared, then by declaration order.
+As unnamed entities - the types of lambdas are ordered first by where they are declared, then by declaration (lexical) order.

-In effect, we assign them the name `(lambda, #)` where `#` is the count of other unnamed entities in the name scope.
+In effect, we assign them the name `(lambda, #)` where `#` is the count of other unnamed entities in the decl-scope.

 ```cpp
 namespace Banana {